ppKrauss/openness-metrics/README.md

 ![demo, reports illustration 3 ](_doc/report-illustr3-680px.png)

-The *demo* also illustrates a real measure, of 2015's certified (Seal) DOAJ journals, by its "default licenses" &mdsh; as in the DOAJ's database of 5196 journals that declarated its licenses.
+The *demo* also illustrates a real measure, of 2015's certified (Seal) DOAJ journals, by its "default licenses" &mdash; as in the DOAJ's database of 5196 journals that declarated its licenses.

 # Links and references